Complete Guide to Buying Commercial Property in Cape Town

 What Lenders Assess

-- Debt service coverage ratio: Min 1.3x (rental income / bond repayment)
+- Debt service coverage ratio: Min 1.3x (net operating income / total debt service)

 - Tenant covenants: Credit quality of tenants